Andonome/stories/effect_summaries.md

 The earth slowly builds up, creating a 'mole-hill' effect.

-0. Weight of 4
+0. Weight icreases by 1.
-1. Weight of 6
+1. Weight icreases by 2.
-1. Weight of 8
+1. Weight icreases by 4.
-1. Weight of 10
+1. Weight icreases by 6.
-1. Weight of 14
+1. Weight icreases by 8.

 ## Boosted